 We'll pay the amount of cover shown on your cover summary.
+For level lump sum, we'll pay you a single lump sum of a fixed amount.
 For level regular payments, we'll pay this in equal monthly payments until the date your cover ends, which will be the date shown on your cover summary.